pyTooling/pyTooling/doc/Configuration/index.rst

 * sequences (ordered lists), and
 * dictionaries (key-value-pairs).

-The abstracted data model is based on a common :py:class:`~pyTooling.Configuration.Node` class, which is derived to a :py:class:`~pyTooling.Configuration.Sequence`, :py:class:`~pyTooling.Configuration.Dictionary` and :py:class:`~pyTooling.Configuration.Configuration` class.
+The abstracted data model is based on a common :class:`~pyTooling.Configuration.Node` class, which is derived to a :class:`~pyTooling.Configuration.Sequence`, :class:`~pyTooling.Configuration.Dictionary` and :class:`~pyTooling.Configuration.Configuration` class.

 .. rubric:: Inheritance diagram: